Welcome to Taltree Arboretum & Gardens!

-Taltree Arboretum & Gardens is a remarkable asset to the South Lake Michigan region.
-Sitting on top of the Valparaiso moraine, Taltree boasts 360 acres of woody plant collections, formal gardens, wetlands, woodlands, and prairies.
+Taltree Arboretum & Gardens is a remarkable asset to the Northwest Indiana Lake Michigan region.
+Sitting on top of the Valparaiso moraine, Taltree boasts 330 acres of woody plant collections, formal gardens, wetlands, woodlands and prairies.

 |2000:||First adult education classes offered; Interpretive hikes begin; savanna wetland plants installed along shoreline; five acres warm season prairie planted; first plant collections policy drafted; volunteer program begins|